|100||Philosophy and Psychology|

 Other reference only copies of books have a yellow band round them and are kept with the loanable copies on the main shelves.

 The Library has a collection of books that are available for users to borrow but are kept on closed access in a library store instead of on the open shelves.
-If the words 'Reserve Stock' precede the class number of a book on the library catalogue then fill out a request form available from Special Collections on the ground floor.
+If the words 'Reserve Stack' precede the class number of a book on the library catalogue then request the item at the Library enquiry desks on the ground floor.

 Some books which are valuable, rare or fragile are kept in Showcases.
 If Showcase appears in the location of a book on the catalogue, please ask for it at the Special Collections office on the ground floor.
 You will need your Goldsmiths card, as all Showcase books are issued to you, even when they are for reference use in the Library.